PureStorage-OpenConnect/pso-explorer-container/README.md

 # About this repo

 This repository contains the PHP web application for PSO Explorer.
+The application is:
-PSO Explorer is build using the [Laravel](https://laravel.com/) Framework.
-The application is distributed as a Docker container hosted on the [Pure Storage® Quay.io repo](https://quay.io/repository/purestorage/pso-explorer) and can be installed using a Helm chart as described [here](https://github.com/PureStorage-OpenConnect/pso-explorer/README.md).
+- developed using the [Laravel](https://laravel.com/) Framework.
+- distributed as a Docker container hosted on the [Pure Storage® Quay.io repo](https://quay.io/repository/purestorage/pso-explorer).
+- installed using a Helm chart as described [here](https://github.com/PureStorage-OpenConnect/pso-explorer/blob/master/README.md).

+## Build the application container

+The repository contains the [Dockerfile](/Dockerfile) which can be used to build the application.